XuEric/homepage/_posts/2014-02-17-Storm-InstallCluster.md

 </pre>
 ### 5. Launch Nimbus and Supervisor ###

-1.Nimbus: Run the command "bin/storm nimbus" under supervision on the master machine.
+1. Nimbus: Run the command "bin/storm nimbus" under supervision on the master machine.
-2.Supervisor: Run the command "bin/storm supervisor" under supervision on each worker machine.
+2. Supervisor: Run the command "bin/storm supervisor" under supervision on each worker machine.
 The supervisor daemon is responsible for starting and stopping worker processes on that machine.
-3.UI: Run the Storm UI (a site you can access from the browser that gives diagnostics on the cluster and topologies) by running the command "bin/storm ui" under supervision.
+3. UI: Run the Storm UI (a site you can access from the browser that gives diagnostics on the cluster and topologies) by running the command "bin/storm ui" under supervision.
 The UI can be accessed by navigating your web browser to http://{nimbus host}:8080.